GLOBAL MARKETS-Stocks up on central bank support hopes; euro rebounds

 NEW YORK, March 31 Stocks in major markets rose

-The S&P 500 posted its 14th monthly gain in the past 17
+The S&P 500 was setting up for a monthly gain, the 14th in

+the past 17 months.
+A winning quarter for the index would be the

 Yellen on Monday gave a strong defense for the Fed's